 Situated on eight hectares (20 acres) of land in Kampong Speu province, Our Village is 33 kilometers outside of Phnom Penh.
 At Our Village, a child lives with ten other children in a house with two caregivers to foster the feeling of family living.
 Three houses form a cluster, each with its own kitchen and cook.

-We have a fulltime nurse on staff and a doctor visits our clinic every week to see children who need special medical attention.
-The doctor is on call 24/7.
-Children also get regular medical check-ups at a local hospital where they receive their antiretroviral medications (ARVs).
+We have a nurse on site 5 days a week.
+Children get regular medical check-ups at a local hospital where they receive their antiretroviral medications (ARVs).
 These are the medications that suppress the HIV virus and prevent it from destroying the child’s immune system.
+The children also visit the dentist regularly.

 Children attend school daily.
 We established New Hope International School onsite to maximize the quality of education for our children.
-Those in grades one through eleven attend school full-time at Our Village.
-We will add grade 12 in 2017.
-For now, children in grade 12 attend a local school each morning and have supplemental classes in math, chemistry, physics, and algebra at Our Village in the afternoon.
+Those in grades one through nine attend school full-time at Our Village.
+Grades 10, 11, and 12 attend the local high school each morning, and have supplemental classes in math, chemistry, physics, and algebra at Our Village in the afternoon.

 For the youngest children, we have a Preschool and Kindergarten program onsite.

-Sporting and recreational facilities include a soccer field, a basketball court, and volleyball and badminton nets, all of which are used for free-time activities.
+Sporting and recreational facilities include a soccer field, a basketball court, volleyball and badminton nets, and a weights gym, all of which are used for free-time activities.

 The greatest expense that NHCC faces at Our Village is food.
 We prepare 1,100 meals every day to feed the children, staff and volunteers and each month we use 5,000 kilograms (11,000 pounds) of rice.